-Dear Carolina STEM families,
+Dear Carolina STEM Academy Applicants and Friends,

 Board of Directors